-- The MI Safe Schools Roadmap requires that facial coverings must always be worn by staff while in school hallways and common areas in a school building except during meals. - Face coverings must also be worn by bus drivers and other staff during school transportation. - Facial coverings may be homemade or disposable level-one (basic) grade surgical masks that are appropriate to use as a low barrier for protection, for low-risk, nonsurgical procedures, and must cover the staff member's nose and mouth and be secured under the chin. - Homemade facial coverings must be washed daily. - Disposable facial coverings must be disposed of at the end of each day.
+- The CDC and MDHHS recommends that staff wear facial covering while in classrooms and in hallways, and common areas in a school building except during meals. - Face coverings must be worn by bus drivers and other staff during school transportation. - Facial coverings may be cloth or disposable level-one (basic) grade surgical masks that are appropriate to use as a low barrier for protection, for low-risk, nonsurgical procedures, and must cover the staff member's nose and mouth and be secured under the chin. - Cloth facial coverings must be washed daily. - Disposable facial coverings must be disposed of at the end of each day.